 In 2018, she won the Best Solo Act at the Hills Ukulele Festival, and in the same year was also a Grand Finalist in the Star Search for a Cause vocal contest.

 In 2022, she was one of the featured performers in the main gala evening concert for Hills Ukulele Festival.
+She also performed an original song in the Women’s Super Ukulele Group at Newkulele Festival in 2022, which featured talented women from across the festival.

 She has also performed at several other music festivals and community events including the Basin Music Festival, Berwick Show, Doveton Show, Australia Day and many other local community events.